How to make a Model Skyscraper.

 Tops and Bottoms:

-The next thing to do is to make the tops, bottoms and sides for each of your boxes.
+The next thing to do is to make the tops, bottoms and sides for each of the boxes.

-This will ensure that your boxes stay in shape and also provide a good surface for you to stick to or decorate with your design.
+This will ensure that the boxes stay in shape and also provide a good surface for you to stick to or decorate with a design.